jacobpatterson1549/nate-mlb/README.md

 ## Installation

 ### Database
 The server expects to use PostgreSQL database.
-See [Database Setup](sql/README.md) for instructions on creating the database and admin password initialization steps.
+See [Database Setup](sql/README.md) for instructions on creating the database.

 ### Set environment variables
 The following environment variables must be set to run the server: